WangXFng/STaTRL/README.md

 * otherwise
   * In the folder of **albert**, there are five steps to preprocess the original [Yelp open review data](https://www.yelp.com/dataset), which we used is version-2020.
   * step 1 training the albert-model.
   * step 2 filtering the POIs which have less than 10 visits and users who has visited less than 10 POIs, and obtain the numeric ids of POIs and users.
-In this step you can obtain the number of POIs and users, then you should mortify **TYPE_NUMBER** and **USER_NUMBER** in **transformer.Constants**.
+In this step you can obtain the number of POIs and users, then you should modify **TYPE_NUMBER** and **USER_NUMBER** in **transformer.Constants**.
   * step 3 to generate the dictionary which you can obtain the top category through the numeric ids of the POIs.
   * step 4 to obtain the text visit sequence -- Yelp_reviews_test.txt.
   * step 5 to compute the distance matrix of all POIs.